Gay men versus condoms. Where are we at?

 HPV (Human Papilloma Virus)

 Moving on to HPV (the wart virus).
-Transmission wise, pretty much the same story - condoms won't protect yoiu.
+Transmission wise, pretty much the same story - condoms won't protect you.
 However, unlike herpes, HPV is not something to take lightly - it can cause cancer.
-The great news is that although condoms are ineffective here, an HPV vaccine does exist.
+The great news is that although condoms are ineffective here, there is a vaccine that protects you against HPV.

 What about the bacterial infections - chlamydia, gonorrhoea and syphilis?
 Well, condoms are very good at preventing anal transmission - particularly when you’re the one getting fucked.

-But, to avoid bacterial STIs altogether, you’d have to forget about sucking, rimming, heavy petting, and even kissing - unless you use protection for all those at all times - since they can all result in transmission.
-Some recent studies even show kissing is the number one cause of oral gonorrhoea and chlamydia.
+But, to avoid bacterial STIs altogether, you’d have to forget about sucking, rimming, and kissing - they can all result in transmission.
+Some recent studies indicate that kissing is the number one cause of oral gonorrhoea and chlamydia.

 The good news here is that all three of these are easily treatable, and don’t cause complications - as long as they’re detected early.